Best Things To Do In Amsterdam In February

 Exterior of Anne Frank's house| ©Daryl Mitchell

 Another great option to schedule if you travel in February will be to visit the best museums in Amsterdam, which are beautiful, varied and for all tastes and interests.
 If it's too cold, you know it's always great to have an excuse to stay indoors.
-Here are some suggestions:
+Here are a few suggestions:

-• You can take the Anne Frank tour through the Jewish quarter of Amsterdam, and get to know the environment in which the young girl lived when she was hiding from the Nazis in Holland.
+• You can visit the Anne Frank House or take the Anne Frank tour through the Jewish quarter of Amsterdam-from $36 ,and get to know the environment in which the young girl lived when she was hiding from the Nazis in Holland.

-• Of course, one proposal is to take a guided tour of the Rijksmuseum, which traces the history of art in the Netherlands, and has more than 8,000 works for your enjoyment.
+• Of course, a proposal is to take a guided tour of the Rijksmuseum-from $75, which covers the history of art in the Netherlands, and has more than 8,000 works for your enjoyment.

-• There is also the option of planning a visit to the Madame Tussauds Museum, where you will see wax figures of the most international celebrities.
+• You can also plan a visit to the Madame Tussauds Museum-from $26, where you will see the wax figures of the most international celebrities.

 Heineken Museum| ©Philip M